Pungyeon/custom-tags-article/README.md

 }
 ```

 We are trying to access the string value of our `reflect.Value` using the method `reflect.Value::String`.
-However, in this case, our underlying value is actually an integer, so `reflect` returns the string value "int Value".
+However, in this case, our underlying value is actually an integer, so `reflect` returns the string value `<int Value>`.
 So, thankfully not a panic, but nevertheless, completely useless.
 We will handle this lazily, but effectively but converting our type to string with `fmt.Sprintf` rather than using `reflect.Value::String`

 ```go
 func valueToString(value reflect.Value) string {